txsl/freeagent-account-cleanup/README.md

 Open the workbook.
 Filter Account A to `match_status = matched`, spot-check a handful against Account B, and mark `approve_delete = Y` on the rows you're confident about.
-For anything `AMBIGUOUS - review`, filter Account B by that date to see the candidates yourself.
+For anything `AMBIGUOUS - review` (which implies multiple line with the same date & transaction in either Account A or B), filter Account A and B by that date to see the candidates yourself.
 Pay attention to `explanation_type`, `is_deletable`, and `is_locked` before approving anything that's explained — the Instructions tab spells out what each means.

 Save the file.